renz45/paginate_me/README.markdown

 * `:per_page` – results per page, defaults to 10
 * `:params_var` – variable set in routes that will hold the current page number ex: ` match "/users/page/:page", :to => "users#index" ` :page is the :params_var , defaults to :page
 * `:where` - Sets a where clause in the query, accepts a normal active record where object ex: `{comments: {post_id: 2}}`
+* `:includes` - sets the include clause in the query, uses standard active record syntax
 * `:order` - changes the order for the query, accepts the same string as an active record query ex: `"created_at DESC"`